 YOU WILL NEED

-GARDENING GLOVES COMPOST SCOOP SMALL BLOCKS OF STYROFOAM (for drainage) LARGE POT
+GARDENING GLOVES COMPOST SCOOP SMALL BLOCKS OF POLYSTYRENE (for drainage) LARGE POT

 How TO plant a rose in a pot